2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Group as part of the contract.

 i.
-Revenue from sale of goods:
+Revenue from sale of goods :

 ii.
-Revenue from construction contracts:
+Revenue from construction contracts :

-Contract revenues are recognised based on the stage of completion of the contracting activity.
+Contract revenues are recognized based on the stage of completion of the contracting activity.
 Revenue is measured based on the proportion of contract costs incurred for satisfying the performance obligation to the total estimated contract costs, there being a direct relationship between the input and the productivity.
 Claims are accounted for as income when accepted by the customer.

 Contract modifications are accounted for, when additions, deletions, or changes are approved either to the contract scope or the contract price.
 Accounting for modifications of a contract involves assessing whether the services added to an existing contract are distinct and whether the pricing is a standalone selling price.
 Services added that are not distinct are accounted for on a cumulative catch-up basis, while those that are distinct are accounted for prospectively, either as a separate contract, if the additional services are priced at the standalone selling price, or as a termination of the existing contract and creation of a new contract if not priced at the standalone selling price.

 iii.
-Revenue from sale of services:
+Revenue from sale of services :

 iv.
-Dividend and Interest income:
+Dividend and Interest income :

 v.
-Rental income:
+Rental income :

 Rental income from operating leases is accounted for on a straight-line basis over the lease term.